Skip to contents

 transform-code.R, transform-files.R Transformation of code for APIs that manipulate files (e.g. style_file()).

-ui.R User interaces.
+ui.R User interfaces.
 Top-level functions for styling.

 unindent.R Certain tokens cause unindention, e.g. closing braces.